 Churches that Offer Financial Assistance

 There are many charities that help single mothers and other families struggling to care for their families.
 They can help you pay late rent, utilities, offer to counsel, food assistance, job preparation, parenting classes, Christmas toys and more.
-They recognize that our communities are not stronger that its families and their goal are not just to give handouts, but to help you maintain the stability of your family.
+They recognize that our communities are not stronger than its families and their goal are not just to give handouts, but to help you maintain the stability of your family.

 If you are facing eviction or loss of lights, water or gas, please contact the organization below to help.
 Some of these agencies also have onsite food pantries.
 Be prepared to show proof of income and identification for all children in the home.